 - something else of value.3

-Note that it is not necessary, for a guilty conviction under this law, that anyone actually is defrauded or actually suffer financial, legal, or property loss as a result of the defendant’s acts.
-A party is guilty so long as there is an intent to defraud.
+Note that it is not necessary, for a guilty conviction under this law, that anyone actually is defrauded or actually suffer financial, legal, or property loss as a result of your acts.
+You are guilty so long as there is an intent to defraud.

 2. Are there legal defenses to PC 472 charges?

-Recall that people are only guilty under this code section if they acted with the specific intent to defraud another person.
+Recall that you are only guilty under this code section if you acted with the specific intent to defraud another person.
 Further, “intent to defraud” carries a precise definition under California law.
-A defense is for an accused to show that he/she did not act with this aim.
-Maybe, for example, a defendant forged a seal to help pull off a practical joke.
+A defense is for you to show that you did not act with this aim.
+Maybe, for example, you forged a seal to help pull off a practical joke.

-Entrapment is often used as a defense when a defendant is charged under PC 472 after an undercover sting.
-Entrapment means that the police used some type of overbearing conduct to trick a person into committing a crime.
-The defense works so long as the accused shows that he/she only committed an offense because of the undercover officer’s actions.
+Entrapment is often used as a defense when you are charged under PC 472 after an undercover sting.
+Entrapment means that the police used some type of overbearing conduct to trick you into committing a crime.
+The defense works so long as you show that you only committed an offense because of the undercover officer’s actions.

-People can always contest a counterfeit seal charge by showing that the police violated one of their constitutional rights.
+You can always contest a counterfeit seal charge by showing that the police violated one of your constitutional rights.

 Perhaps, for example, law enforcement: